-We thank Cody Millar and Chris Dogniez for assistance in the lab and Anna Coles, Lee Barbour, and Andrew Ireson for ongoing discussions.
-We thank Western Economic Diversification Canada and NSERC for support via a Discovery Grant, Accelerator Grant, and CRD to J.J.M.
-The Global Institute for Water Security and the University of Saskatchewan are thanked for their ongoing support of MOST and Thurston Engineering Services for consultation and advice.
+We thank Cody Millar and Chris Dogniez for assistance in the lab and Anna Coles, Lee Barbour and Andrew Ireson for ongoing discussions.
+We thank Western Economic Diversification and NSERC for support via a Discovery Grant, Accelerator Grant and CRD to JJM.
+The Global Institute for Water Security and the University of Saskatchewan are thanked for their ongoing support of MOST.